Hodge correlators: Motivic correlators on modular curves

 Let us use the induction on $m$.
 We understood the correlators are numbers via the isomorphism $H^2(X) \stackrel{\sim}{\to} \C$.
 The $m=3$ case follows from (\ref{2.08.01.1a}), using

 For the induction step, take a plane trivalent tree $T$ decorated by $\pi^* v_1 \otimes \ldots \otimes \pi^* v_{m}$.
 Take two external edges sharing an internal vertex $w$ and decorated by $\pi^*v_i$ and $\pi^*v_{i+1}$.
-Applying (\ref{2.08.01.1}) to the integral over the curve $Y$ corresponding to $w$, we reduce the claim to the case of a tree with $m-1$ external vertices.
-The Proposition is proved.
+Applying (\ref{2.08.01.1}) to the integral over the curve $Y$ corresponding to $w$, we reduce the claim to the case of a tree with $m-1$ external vertices. \end{proof}